What is guerrilla marketing?

 It is essential to work with a trusted marketing team that understands how best to leverage advertising strategy and guerrilla tactics while staying compliant with local regulations and laws.

-Why is it called guerilla marketing?
+Why is it Called Guerrilla Marketing?

-What are the principles of guerrilla marketing?
+What are the Principles of Guerrilla Marketing?

 Guerrilla marketing is a guerrilla-style approach to marketing that emphasizes creativity and innovation over traditional methods like advertising and mass promotions.